-The winter cobwebs were well and truly blown off the international season in Serbia this weekend at what was the first leg of the 2018 World Rowing Cup.
+The winter cobwebs were well and truly blown off the international season in Serbia at what was the first leg of the 2018 World Rowing Cup.
 Of course, many of the big guns such as USA, New Zealand and Australia didn’t come out to play, they typically wait for world cup II to make their season debuts, and even neighbouring Italy opted out.
 So what can we take away from this early-season tussle?

 Perhaps the most obvious thing is that the Netherlands are back in business – and firing on all four cylinders.
 Not only did they achieve six gold medals, a tally only achieved previously at a world cup by GB, Germany, Australia and New Zealand, but also scooped both first and second place in the men’s and women’s fours.
 It demonstrates a remarkable depth of talent currently in the Dutch squad.